RickGelhausen/pathsnake/README.md

 As long as this format is met, any results can be used.

+Multiple files `excel` files can be present in the folder, they will be automatically processed in parallel. (e.g. for multiple conditions)

 #### Configuration file

 Set up the config file: